1995 EA Generali Open – Doubles

 David Adams and Andrei Olhovskiy were the defending champions, but none competed this year.
-Adams chose to compete at Los Angeles during the same week.
+Adams chose to compete in Los Angeles during the same week.

 Francisco Montana and Greg Van Emburgh won the title by defeating Jordi Arrese and Wayne Arthurs 6–7, 6–3, 7–6 in the final.

 Seeds

 All seeds receive a bye into the second round.